 If this were a perfect world, this is where I would post the scores of book reviews the current edition of The Art of Client Service would generate.
-But this is a less than perfect world, and I have no idea if there will be even a single review to share.
+But this is a less than perfect world — book reviews for a title like mine apparently are hard to come by; I’m not Michael Lewis or Malcolm Gladwell — so there are no reviews I can share here.
+But how about a news release?

-While I’m working on getting those book reviews, I do have one item to share: my interview with Wagner dos Santos on the podcast Bigeye Live.
+I did an interview with Wagner dos Santos on the podcast Bigeye Live.
 It runs about an hour, but you can easily watch it in smaller segments if you’re pressed for time.
 If you want to take a look, click here.

 Now, this isn’t exactly “news” or a review, but Hubspot’s blog, Agency Post, ran an excerpt of Chapter two of the book, which you can find by clicking here.

 - Then there’s the online magazine Creative Boom, an online magazine that includes an article called “10 of the best books to help improve client relationships.”
 If you scroll down, you’ll see The Art of Client Service is fourth on the list.
 The review calls it “Powerful for those new to business or industry veterans who want to refresh or validate what they already know.”
 You can find it here.

 - The Tacoma, Washington marketing agency Rusty George has a blog post by Jenny Carr called, “5 Client Service Strategies to Live by” that lists her five take-aways from the book.
 You can find it here.

 - There’s a post by Sarunas Budrikas, of Chicago-based agency Angle180, which you can find here.